This page details the ways you can export your application for distribution

 This part of the page expects full knowledge of the Config files and folder structure page.

-On Unix systems such as Linux, the FHS(Filesystem Hierarchy Standard) defines installation directories.
+On Unix systems, the FHS(Filesystem Hierarchy Standard) defines installation directories.
 The following directories are of interest:

 By default, no user interaction is needed to control installation directories, since we already have enough metadata to calculate correct file placement.
 However, in some cases, it may be useful to override these locations(e.g. in cases where you're developing a plugin for an application).
 This can be achieved by modifying your uvproj.yaml file to look like this: